 Tenofovir is a safe and widely used ARV.
-Evidence shows the new compound offers some additional benefits in the short term in terms of reduced toxicity for particularly patient groups; in addition the proposed pricing structure may contribute substantially to commissioning for value programmes in the short-term.
-The likely significant price reductions as generic versions of TDF come to market must also be considered.
+Evidence shows the new compound offers some additional benefits in the short term in terms of reduced toxicity for particularly patient groups; in addition the proposed pricing structure will contribute substantially to commissioning for value programmes.

-6 Evidence Base
+6. Evidence base